yolookings/swiftproject-yoloodaily/README.md

 ## Requirements

-- iOS 14.0 or later
+- iOS `14.0` or later
-- Xcode 12.0 or later
+- Xcode `12.0` or later

 ## How to Use

-1. Open YolooDaily app
+1. Open YolooDaily app on iPhone
 2. Tap "+" to add new task
 3. Tap task to mark as complete/incomplete
 4. Swipe left to delete task